-Real talk—Thanksgiving is literally right around the corner, and if the thought of prepping all those yummy foods has you stressed, we feel ya.
-Between the actual food prep to deciding what you should and shouldn’t be eating, things can get stressful.
-But, we’re here to share healthy Thanksgiving tips to make Thanksgiving dinner delish, but also healthy.
+If the thought of prepping all the yummy Thanksgiving food has you stressed, we’re with you.
+Between the actual food prep to deciding what recipes to make, things can get stressful.
+But, we’re here to share healthy Thanksgiving tips to make Thanksgiving dinner delicious, but also healthy.
 Oh, and no deprivation required here.
 It is the holiday season, after all!

 The Top Healthy Thanksgiving Tips You Need For Your Healthiest Thanksgiving Yet